 We are an "emerging growth company," as defined in the JOBS Act, and we take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not "emerging growth companies" including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act, reduced disclosure obligations regarding executive compensation in our periodic reports and proxy statements, and exemptions from the requirements of holding a nonbinding advisory vote on executive compensation and stockholder approval of any golden parachute payments not previously approved.
 We cannot predict if investors will find our common stock less attractive because we rely on these exemptions.
-If some investors find our common stock less attractive as a result, there may be a less active trading market for our common stock and our stock price may be more volatile.
+If some investors find our stock price may be more volatile.
 We will take advantage of these reporting exemptions until we are no longer an "emerging growth company."
-We will remain an "emerging growth company" until the earliest of (i) the last day of the fiscal year in which we have total annual gross revenue of \$1.07 billion or more, (ii) the last day of 2023, (iii) the date on which we have issued more than \$1.0 billion in nonconvertible debt during the previous three years or (iv) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.
+We will remain an "emerging growth company" until the earliest of (i) the last day of 2023, (iii) the date on which we have total annual gross revenue of \$1.07 billion or more, (ii) the last day of 2023, (iii) the date on which we are deemed to be a large accelerated filer under the rules of the SEC.